Here at North Burnett Regional Council, we know how important your pet is to you.

 - and does not include a class of dog prescribed under a regulation.

 An annual registration fee applies.
 Sterilised and microchipped dogs are eligible for a discounted registration fee provided proof is available.

 Forms are available here, at Council’s Administration Centres or you can contact Council and have one mailed or emailed to you.

 Please contact Council on 1300 MY NBRC (1300 696 272) for the current fees payable.

 How many dogs can I have?

 Only two dogs may be kept per residence.
-If you require to keep more than two dogs per residence then an Application can be made in writing to Council (Fee Applicable – See above).
+If you require to keep more than two dogs per residence then an Application for Permit to Keep Multiple Animals may be submitted to Council for consideration (fees applicable – see above).

 Are there any prohibited breeds?